 What is Marijuana and What you Should Know

 When you hear the word marijuana and as it becomes legal throughout the U.S it is important to know your facts.
-This article is designed to give you the basic break down of marijuana from t to c.
+This article is designed to give you the basic break down of marijuana.
 Marijuana has come a long ways over the years and it making an epic movement in becoming legal.
 With this movement people who have never smoked are going to try marijuana and need to know the basics.
 This article is designed to give you just that.
 So get red eye and let’s learn about marijuana together.
 Marijuana refers to cannabis.
 These two are the same thing.
 It is the dried part of the plant in particularly the fruit or the bud that people use to catch a buzz or get high.
 The chemical found inside of cannabis sativa that gives you the high that people so desire is called THC.
 Its real name is delta-9-tetrahydrocannabinol which obviously was thought up by somebody in the government.

 The Marijuana Train